vic-ma/howtodismantle.github.io/_posts/2025-06-05-Mission-RFC-Possible-Executing-Custom-Function-Modules-with-Integration-Flows.md

 ![image](/assets/2025-06-05/060.png)

-## Building the Integration Flow
+## Building the integration flow

-For the Integration Flow we want to translate an inncoming HTTPS call into a the RFC call.
+For the integration flow we want to translate an inncoming HTTPS call into a the RFC call.
 So the steps we need to to do is:

 1. Configure the HTTPS call that is coming from a sender
 2. Prepare the XML for the RFC call
 3. Do the actual RFC call
 4. Translate the XML answer from the RFC into JSON (and return it to the caller)

-The screenshot shows the whole Integration Flow
+The screenshot shows the whole integration flow

 ![image](/assets/2025-06-05/070.png)